Steps to Follow in the Event of an Emergency

 Helter Shelter

-Mendel Horowitz is a practicing psychotherapist in Jerusalem My grandparents had their silence, Noah had his ark.
+By Mendel Horowitz – My grandparents had their silence, Noah had his ark.
 My neighbors have their refuge On the second floor.
 With blast doors, First aid kits and Psalms, Rechargeable batteries, water, And emergency lights.
 I have mostly these words On this paper, And explosive music In my head.
-Some […]
+Some tempos pulsate More soundly; […]

 Life Sentence

-Roy Atadgy is a novelist, living in Westchester, Pennsylvania I’m known to hide in sentences.
+By Roy Atadgy – I’m known to hide in sentences.
 Living between punctuation, Rubix-cubing words, interrogating them, inspecting them obsessively––this is my ultimate comfort.
-When it comes to sentences, to the battleground of sentences (in which words are disordered soldiers), deciphering its perfect architecture, ordering the disorder, is not only where […]
+When it comes to sentences, to the battleground of sentences (in which words are disordered soldiers), deciphering its perfect architecture, ordering the disorder, is not only where I find comfort, but […]

 Gimme Shelter